LLLWWWJJJP99/distributed-system-projects/readme.md

 2. Run the jar File

 ```
-User should modify the config.txt accordingly to configure port, ip and neighbors for each node.
+1. User should modify the config.txt accordingly to configure port, ip and neighbors for each node.
 The sample config file is given here.

+2. When you run the program, you should also input the node id separately.
+Eg: when you start machine one with node id 1,
+you should use java -jar **.jar 1

+3. The SynchBFS folder contians implementation of Synchronous BFS tree, while the other is implementation asynchronous spanning tree.
+My Email is wxl163530@gmail.com, feel free to contact me about the project.
 ```